Sweet Chili Beef & Green Bean Bowls

 • In a small pot, combine rice, 1¼ cups water (2¼ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes. • Keep covered off heat until ready to serve.

 • Meanwhile, wash and dry produce. • Trim green beans if necessary; cut crosswise into 2-inch-long pieces.
 Quarter lime.
 Pick cilantro leaves from stems; roughly chop leaves.

 • Heat a drizzle of oil in a large pan over medium-high heat.
 Add beef*; season with salt and pepper.
 Using a spatula, press into an even layer.
 Cook, undisturbed, until browned on bottom, 3-4 minutes. • Break up meat into pieces and continue cooking until beef is cooked through, 2-4 minutes more.
 TIP: If there’s excess grease in your pan, carefully pour it out.

-• While beef cooks, in a medium microwave-safe bowl, add green beans and a splash of water; cover with plastic wrap.
+• While beef cooks, in a medium microwave-safe bowl, add green beans and a splash of water; cover bowl with plastic wrap.
 Microwave until tender, 1-2 minutes.
 TIP: No microwave?
 No problem!
-Steam beans in a small pot with a splash of water until just tender, 5-7 minutes. • Carefully drain any excess water.
+Steam green beans in a small pot with a splash of water until just tender, 5-7 minutes. • Carefully drain any excess water.